geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-11-24/meeting-transcript.md

 that there's a little bit more overhead.

 ##### **Geohot** [[00:11:55](https://www.youtube.com/watch?v=22O5E5aAnJU&t=715)]
-Yeah, I don't think we need the sqtt limit thing.
+Yeah, I don't think we need the SQTT limit thing.

 ##### **Nimlgen** [[00:11:59](https://www.youtube.com/watch?v=22O5E5aAnJU&t=719)]
 I think that's only if you really want to trace like a tiny kernel, but we should be